 Should I Take a Motorcycle Safety Course?

-Where I am located, the main school, bizarrely enough, is named Trauma, not after the potential of having one, but the last name of the owner.
+Bizarrely enough, the main school where I am located is named Trauma, not after the potential for having one but the last name of the owner.

 The class I took had bikers of all ages and skill levels.
 We first received a thorough overview of the traffic laws and how they pertain to motorcycles.

-Classroom instruction in how to respond to emergency situations while you are riding eventually lead to riding our own bikes outside on a course designed to simulate some different situations you may encounter.
+Classroom instruction in responding to emergencies while you are riding eventually leads to riding our bikes outside on a course designed to simulate some situations you may encounter.

-I guess I would rather learn how to get out of a skid in a controlled environment than have to figure it out in a real-life road situation.
+Instead, I would learn how to get out of a skid in a controlled environment rather than figure it out in a real-life road situation.

-The class also reviews some basic motorcycle maintenance tips and an update on the latest safety clothing, helmets, and equipment.
+The class also reviews some essential motorcycle maintenance tips and an update on the latest safety clothing, helmets, and equipment.

-Some of the interesting safety tips I gleaned from class I pass on to you.
-Beyond the obvious of never, ever touching a hot pipe there are some rules to follow –
+Some of the interesting safety tips I gleaned from class I will pass on to you.
+Beyond the obvious of never, ever touching a hot pipe, there are some rules to follow –

 The Proper Clothing is Essential

-Wearing the proper protection is not just important to help you survive a crash with another vehicle, it can also save you from injury if you simply lose control and lay your bike down.
-If that happens you will most likely be sliding on asphalt.
-That’s not something you really want to try to do in shorts.
+Proper protection is essential to help you survive a crash with another vehicle and save you from injury if you lose control and lay your bike down.
+If that happens, you will most likely slide on asphalt.
+That’s not something you want to try to do in shorts.

 Shoes

 You must always wear sturdy shoes made for riding or boots to protect your feet.
-Obviously, when you shift gears you bring your toe up.
+When you shift gears, you bring your toes up.
 Open-toe shoes or flimsy shoes can get old fast.
 And be very painful.
 A lot of heat is generated from your engine and exhaust.
 Burning feet is not a good thing.

 Ride With Your Skill Level

-You may be king of the road on your own turf, but if you go on the highway and are expected to keep up with a 75mph speed limit, it could get you slightly rattled if your skill set is not up to that level.
-Know your strength and weaknesses.
-Even if it’s not a freeway, certain backroads could be difficult and challenge your abilities.
+You may be king of the road on your turf, but if you go on the highway and are expected to keep up with a 75mph speed limit, it could get you slightly rattled if your skill set is not up to that level.
+Know your strengths and weaknesses.
+Certain backroads could be difficult and challenge your abilities, even if it’s not a freeway.
 Ride only where you feel safe and in control.

 What Passenger?

-Many of us take it for granted that a passenger really understands what to do when they are sitting behind you.
+Many of us take it for granted that passengers understand what to do when they are sitting behind us.
 Make sure they wear protective equipment like you.

-When I take on a new passenger, I usually head to a quiet parking lot.
-This way I can slowly get used to the passenger’s weight and balance.
-It also gives added assurance to the passenger, especially if they have never ridden on a bike.
+I usually head to a quiet parking lot when I take on a new passenger.
+This way, I can slowly get used to the passengers’ weight and balance.
+It also gives the passenger added assurance, especially if they have never ridden a bike.

 Enjoy your next ride in safety!